widewing/ha-toyota-na/README.md

 ## Credits
-Thanks @DurgNomis-drol for making the the original [Toyota Integration](https://github.com/DurgNomis-drol/ha_toyota) and for providing many suggestions.
+Thanks @DurgNomis-drol for making the the original [Toyota Integration](https://github.com/DurgNomis-drol/ha_toyota) and bringing up the discussion thread at https://github.com/DurgNomis-drol/mytoyota/issues/7.